 Whether you’ve hired an entry-level worker or an industry veteran, they need to be trained for their new role and understand how to meet your specific expectations.

 Putting a new employee through an organized training process is essential to setting them up for success.
-In fact, one study shows that 77 percent of new hires who achieve their first performance milestone went through formal training during the onboarding process.
+In fact, one study shows that retention rates for businesses that provide formal onboarding training are estimated to be around 50%.

 Don’t neglect your new hire training process — use the tips below to ensure it’s in good shape.

 1. Select trainers carefully